 Welcome to Sexual Health Teesside

 We provide free and confidential sexual health services in Teesside including information and advice on all types of contraception and STI testing and treatment.
 Our service is confidential, non-judgmental and for people of all ages, genders and orientations.
+Our sexual health clinics can be found in Middlesbrough, Redcar, Hartlepool, Stockton-on-Tees.

 - Emergency contraception – emergency contraceptive pills and the emergency IUD